fboehm/reducedscan/README.md

 <!-- badges: end -->

-The goal of reducedscan is to …
+The goal of reducedscan is to determine true allelic series at a QTL and scan based on that series.

 ## Installation